python-discord/patsy/README.md

 ## Env file
 Patsy requires the following environment variables to be present in a `.env` file, found at the project root.

+The following environment variables is only **required in production**

-`DATABASE_URL` - A connection string to the postgres database `postgresql://pypatsy:pypatsy@postgres:5432/pypatsy` if using docker-compose in dev.
-This is also required in dev to [generate migration files](#generating-migration-files).
+`DATABASE_URL` - An asyncpg connection string to the postgres database `postgresql+asyncpg://pypatsy:pypatsy@postgres:5432/pypatsy`.
+`STATE_SECRET` - A long random string, must be URL safe.

 The following environment variables are only **required in dev**.

-`DEV_GUILD_ID` - The ID of the guild you will be testing this with.
-This is used to determine which users have permission to use certain endpoints.
 `DEBUG` - `true` or `false`.
 Whether to enable debug mode in the service.

 ## Running patsy locally